sinbad/SUDS/docs/MyFirstSUDScript.md

 ### Lines are trimmed at the start & end

 You don't have to worry about whitespace at the start/end of your lines, it will be removed.
-However the indenting does matter when it comes to choices, which we'll cover later.
+However indenting can matter when it comes to branching due to player choices, which we'll cover later.

 ### Speaker lines

-The basic building block of a script is the speaker line.
-This is some kind of speaker saying a line, for example:
+The basic building block of a script is the *speaker line*.
+This is some kind of speaker saying a line of dialogue, for example:

 ```yaml
 Vagabond: Well met, fellow traveller!